How to make friends with vulnerability

 - Uncertainty, anxiety, fear, grief are included in vulnerability.

-- Joy and playfulness are also part of vulnerability – truly.
+- Joy and playfulness are also times of vulnerability – truly.

-- Share your feelings and needs, fears, dreams – talk about yourself, so your vulnerability is clear of any blame
+- Share feelings and needs, fears, dreams – talk in the first person – ‘I’.

-- Blaming or criticising is more protection and defence, plus it’s harder to hear your heart.
+- Blaming or criticising is protection and defence.

-I have a sense of adventuring with vulnerability every time I write and post a blog like this; send emails to hundreds of people (like now!); share publicly, let a friend know what doesn’t work for me … etc. It’s part of everyday life.
+I have a sense of adventuring with vulnerability every time I write and post a blog like this, send emails to hundreds of people, share publicly, let a friend know what doesn’t work for me … etc. It’s part of everyday life.

-Be Brave and True 🙂 this is my maxim which generally results in me experiencing vulnerability!
+Go slowly.
+Be Brave and True 🙂 this is my maxim which generally results in … vulnerability!
+And comfort in myself and connection.